Philipps House: National Trust

-Although the house and estate became the property of the National Trust, the property was handed over on the condition that it would continue to be leased to the YWCA, on a peppercorn rent, for as long as they had purposeful use for it.
-During their occupation the house was predominantly used as an artists' retreat, providing residential art courses for keen amateur and semi-professional painters.
+Although the house and estate became the property of the National Trust, the property was handed over on the condition that it would continue to be leased to the YWCA, on a peppercorn rent, for as long as they had use for it.
+During their occupation the house was predominantly used as an artists' retreat, providing residential art courses for amateur and semi-professional painters.

-Philipps House was much loved by many creative people during this era.
 The interior spaces were converted into artist studios with bedrooms available for paying guests.
 The grounds and outlying area also provided locations for landscape painting.
-Some of Britain's best contemporary artists such as Tom Coates, Edward Wesson, Ken Paine, Deborah Manifold, and John Yardley provided tuition, amongst others.

 The YWCA remained at Philipps House until 1995.
 Despite the art courses being as heavily subscribed to as ever, the withdrawal of the YWCA was inevitable after the terms of the lease were changed when it was presented to the YWCA for renewal, a process that occurred every ten years.
 The lease transferred the cost of maintaining the structure of the house and other amenities from the National Trust to the YWCA at a time when many major works were due, such as laying new pipes from the neighbouring village of Dinton.

-After the YWCA left, the National Trust carried out a thorough refurbishment of the house, which was leased to a tenant family.
+After the YWCA left, the National Trust carried out a refurbishment of the house, which was leased to a tenant family.
 As of March 2023, the house remains closed to the public.
 The parkland that surrounds the house is still known as Dinton Park, and is accessible to the public.